Intel Claws Back Desktop PC and Notebook Market Share From AMD for the First Time in Three Years

 The Mercury Research CPU market share results are in for the fourth quarter of 2020, with the headline news being that Intel has clawed back share from AMD in the desktop PC market for the first time in three years.
 Intel also stopped its slide in the notebook PC segment, gaining share for as far as our records go back (2018).
 AMD also lost share in the overall x86 market during the quarter, but notched a solid gain for the year.
 Meanwhile, AMD continued to make its steady gains in the server market.

+Intel obviously captured more of that growth than AMD, but it's important to remember that losing a slight bit of share in the midst of an explosive growth environment doesn't equate to declining sales - AMD grew its processor revenue by 50% last year and posted record financial results for the year.

-AMD has been plagued by shortages due to ongoing supply chain issues.
+Shortages have plagued AMD due to ongoing supply chain issues.
 Given the lack of AMD products on shelves, the company is obviously selling all of the silicon it can punch out, signaling strong demand.
 AMD expects to see 'tightness' throughout the first half of 2021 until added production capacity comes online, meaning we could see a limited supply of AMD's PC and console chips until the middle of the year.

 Those shortages led to a scarcity of AMD's chips during the critical holiday shopping season in the fourth quarter, while Intel's chips were widely available and often selling at a discount.
 That obviously helped Intel recoup some share.
 During its recent earnings call, Intel also cited improving supply of lower-end processors, like those destined for Chromebooks, as a contributing factor.
 Intel CEO Bob Swan noted the company increased its PC CPU units by 33% during the fourth quarter.

-Intel has also expanded its chip production by leaps and bounds over the last several years, and the advantages of its IDM model are on clear display during the pandemic - the company's tight control of its supply chain and production facilities have allowed it to better weather disruptions.
+Intel has also expanded its chip production by leaps and bounds over the last several years as it recovered from its own shortage of production capacity.
+The advantages of its IDM model are on clear display during the pandemic - the company's tight control of its supply chain and production facilities have allowed it to better weather disruptions.

-That said, it's hard to draw firm conclusions on several of the categories below.
+That said, given the dynamic nature of the market, it's hard to draw firm conclusions on several of the categories below without more information.
 Dean McCarron of Mercury Research will provide us with detailed breakdowns for each segment in the morning, and we'll add his analysis as soon as it is available.
-For now, here are the raw numbers.
+For now, here's our analysis of the raw numbers.

 AMD vs. Intel Desktop PC Market Share Q4 2020